nculwell/MathStudy/ProbStats.md

   There are also a couple of other editions that de-emphasize math in order to teach students who have less background.

+- DeGroot and Schervish, *Probability and Statistics* (u/o)

+  A popular introduction to mathematical statistics.

 - Cassela and Berger, *Statistical Inference* (i)

-  The standard introduction to mathematical/theoretical statistics.
+  A standard grad-level introduction to mathematical/theoretical statistics.

 - Schervish, *Theory of Statistics*